kyleseigler/Stats/README.md

 * Adding a simple `config.txt` file to make setting up thermal sensors and disk usage settings easier (possibly written/edited by app settings menu).
 * Possibly adding interactive features, making this app a little more versatile (e.g. manual information refresh or an adjustable interval, HTML5 graphics).

-Thank you for reading this far, and I hope you are able to use some of this as well!

 ### Recent additions:
 * Information fields now expand/collapse on click or touch.